SoftwareHeritage/swh-docs/sysadm/network-architecture/reference-network-configuration.rst

 For historical reasons, some admin nodes are deployed in this range (monitoring, ci, ...) and will be progressively moved into the admin network.

-The internal domain associted to this vlan is ``.internal.staging.swh.network``
+The internal domain associated to this vlan is ``.internal.softwareheritage.org``

 VLAN443 - Staging network
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 All the nodes dedicated to the staging version of the archive are deployed on this
-network.
-POCs and temporary nodes can also take place in the range.
+network (POCs and temporary nodes as well).

 The detail of this range is visible in this `VLAN443 inventory page
 <https://inventory.internal.softwareheritage.org/ipam/prefixes/8/>`_

-The internal domain associted to this vlan is ``.internal.staging.swh.network``
+The internal domain associated to this vlan is ``.internal.staging.swh.network``

 VLAN442 - Admin network
 ~~~~~~~~~~~~~~~~~~~~~~~

-This network is dedicated for admin and support nodes.
+This network is dedicated for admin and support nodes (e.g firewall, grafana, sentry, ...).

 The detail of this range is visible in this `VLAN442 inventory page
 <https://inventory.internal.softwareheritage.org/ipam/prefixes/10/>`_.